BigelowLab/flowcamr/README.md

     cla - classification data stored in FlowCam_class S3 object
     data - a data.frame with the original data (from path/name.csv) and possibly post-processed data prefixed with 'PP_'

+Here is an example to create and print a FlowCamRefClass instance.

 ```R
 X <- FlowCam("~/Dropbox/OSM 2016 Biovolume/LS2_1M/203-210524")
 X